Moone Boy

 Moone Boy is an Irish sitcom created, co-written by and co-starring Chris O'Dowd for British broadcaster Sky One.
 The series is co-written by Nick Vincent Murphy and is produced by Baby Cow Productions, Sprout Pictures, Hot Cod Productions, and Grand Pictures.
 The series is semi-autobiographical of O'Dowd and focuses on a young boy's life growing up in Boyle, County Roscommon, in the west of Ireland in the late 1980s and early 1990s.
 Moone Boy is the second series produced from Sky One's Little Crackers shorts and is inspired by O'Dowd's contribution, "Capturing Santa", which was produced by Sprout Pictures.

 The introductory music for much of each episode is "Tico's Tune" by Geoff Love (recorded by him under the name "Manuel & The Music of the Mountains").
 This piece of music has near-iconic status in Ireland as it was used as the theme music for The Gay Byrne Show, a long-running and immensely popular morning radio show on RTÉ Radio 1.
 Background music and soundtrack pieces were composed for the series by Rónán Johnston.
 The opening credits are accompanied with the song "Where's Me Jumper" by The Sultans of Ping FC.

 Moone Boy aired its third and final series in 2015.

 Synopsis

-Seán Murphy is the imaginary friend of 12-year-old Martin Paul Moone, the only boy in a family living in Boyle, a small town in the north of County Roscommon in the rural West of Ireland.
+Seán Murphy is the imaginary friend of 12-year-old Martin Moone, the only boy in a family living in Boyle, a small town in the north of County Roscommon in the rural West of Ireland.
 Martin, aided by his imaginary friend, has a unique perspective on life.
 His imagination comes into play both in his childish drawings, which come alive through animation, and in the ridiculous schemes he comes up with, against Seán's better judgement.
 With Seán's help, Martin negotiates life as the youngest member of a chaotic, scatterbrained family.